 - Get a mortgage after bankruptcy

-- Can you add debt to your bankruptcy
+- Can you add debt if you are already bankrupt

 - Improve your credit rating after bankruptcy

-What if you receive a Windfall during Bankruptcy
+What if you receive a Windfall if you are already bankrupt?

 If you recieve a windfall (normally a cash lump sum) while you are bankrupt it must be paid to the Official Receiver (OR).
 This includes things such as an inheritance and most compensation payments.